e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ([§10.1](#101-control-plane)), and a surface that could move while paused would move mid-run.
-The roster — entries, claims, attachment order — is therefore a plain immutable value the loop reads once at `run!`, and the partition of the root face set into per-writer surfaces plus the interactive remainder is a static, inspectable fact of the run — printable before it starts, valid until it ends ([§13.7](#137-tooling-consequences-provenance-and-the-component-library)'s provenance register).
+The roster — entries, claims, attachment order — is therefore a plain immutable value the loop reads once at `run!`, and the partition of the root face set into per-writer surfaces plus the harness remainder is a static, inspectable fact of the run — printable before it starts, valid until it ends ([§13.7](#137-tooling-consequences-provenance-and-the-component-library)'s provenance register).
 No republication machinery exists: no atomic roster reference, no per-frame acquire-load, no next-frame